OptionalAcceptOptionalArchiveThe archive state of the head object.

 OptionalPartsThe count of parts this object has.
 This value is only returned if you specify

-partNumber in your request and the object was uploaded as a multipart
+partNumber in your request and the object was uploaded as a multipart upload.

 OptionalReplicationAmazon S3 can return this header if your request involves a bucket that is either a source or a destination in a replication rule.